 The first thing you need to know is that Cavementraining seeks to create a strong bond between your body and your mind.
-Like you know, your mind creates the actions your body gives.
-Therefore, the training creates a type of function that is based on real-life outlook.
+As you know, your mind creates the actions your body gives.
+Therefore, the training creates a type of function that is based on a real-life outlook.

 Also, it acts as a symbolism for different actions.
 For example, cavemen had to hunt, seek food and protect themselves against dangerous animals and savages.
 The training incorporates different skills and practices that can recreate these experiences.

 Cavemantraining is a great way to build your strength, increase your power, and condition your body.
 Also, it is a great way to enhance your physique.
 However, you can only achieve everything if you eat right.
 For you to train like a caveman, you need to eat like a caveman.

 You might not know this, but a form of Cavemantraining is calisthenics.
 Do you see that dude who’s always jumping on an iron bar and lifting himself upon it?
 He’s practicing calisthenics.
 The dip in the park lady?
 Yep, you’re right.